 The underlying cause of death has not yet been officially coded using the International Statistical Classification of Diseases and Related Health Problems, 10th Revision (ICD-10); and

-Review of the uncoded death certificate or official law enforcement (LE) or coroner/ medical examiner (CME) records indicate that the death is likely to be ultimately coded as one of the ICD codes included in the case definition above.
+Review of the uncoded death certificate or official law enforcement (LE), CME records indicate that the death is likely to be ultimately coded as one of the ICD codes included in the case definition above.

 B. Confirmed violent death